Fact file - 2019 entry

 A level offer

-A levels: BCC.
-Minimum of five GCSEs (combination of 5 and 4 grades).
+BCC.
+Minimum of five GCSEs (combination of 5 (B) and 4 (C) grades).
 We do not consider graduate students or international applicants for this programme

-GCSE English, 4 or above.
+GCSE English at grade 4 (C) or above.
 BA language programmes may require specific language qualifications.

 University Park Campus